SteveJustin1963/zork/README.md

 Zork is a classic text-based adventure game that was originally developed in the late 1970s and early 1980s.
 It's known for its rich storytelling, intricate puzzles, and immersive world.
 While Zork was primarily implemented in various versions of the Inform programming language, I can provide you with a high-level explanation of the game's logic in Forth-83 using fixed-point 16-bit integers, as you requested.

-In Forth-83, Zork's game logic would be implemented as a series of words (functions) that manipulate the game state, respond to player input, and manage the game world.
+Zork's game logic would be implemented in MINT code and the game paraamters controlled and updated arrays.
+It would manipulate the game state, respond to player input, and manage the game world.
 Here's an overview of the key components of Zork's game logic:

 1. Game State:
    - Create fixed-point 16-bit integer variables to represent various aspects of the game state, such as the player's inventory, current location, and health.